Action needed

 - a rapidly increasing carbon tax.

-Action is needed, based on the essential background climate information (see carbonindependent.org/184.html).
+Action is needed, based on the essential background climate information and the science of decision making (see carbonindependent.org/184.html).

 Good decision making is needed, from all parts of society